 Do you want to start or run your own business?
 Are you interested in the world of financial markets?
 Or maybe you’re interested in learning more about why the cost of eggs is so high right now?
-Either way, business and economics are some of the most popular majors in college, and to get a head start in learning about them is a great way to explore your interests and show colleges that you’re taking initiative.
+Either way, business and economics are some of the most popular majors in college, and getting a head start in learning about them is a great way to explore your interests and show colleges that you’re taking initiative.

 This list of 20 research and passion project ideas can provide inspiration to help you get started.
 These are mostly rough ideas and suggestions; you can shape your project in any way that you want and decide on the final deliverable.